dscook/topic-classification-with-kbs/README.md

 1. Follow the instructions in the RCV1 or UVigoMED experiment sections to obtain the dataset word embeddings are to be generated for.
-1. If you wish to run the baseline embeddings for RCV1 (word2vec) then download the 300 dimensions Google News embeddings from https://code.google.com/archive/p/word2vec/.
+1. If you wish to use the baseline embeddings for RCV1 (word2vec) then download the 300 dimensions Google News embeddings from https://code.google.com/archive/p/word2vec/.